francineluo/cs4400phase4/README.md

 Open another terminal, navigate to the root directory, and run `npm start` to launch the web app.
 It should be live at http://localhost:3000.

+## Credit

+SVG Icons were made by FontAwesome.
+The license can be found [here](https://fontawesome.com/license).

 ## The rest of this README is the Create React App info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).